Phragm\'{e}n's Voting Methods and Justified Representation: Introduction

 \section{Introduction}

-While most of the social choice literature is focused on single-winner scenarios, recent years have witnessed an increasing interest in \emph{committee voting rules} \citep[\eg][]{FSST17a,EFSS14a,SFL15a,CNPS17}.
-In this setting, a fixed-size subset of alternatives has to be selected based on the preferences of a group of agents (or voters).
-In this paper, we assume that the preferences of individual agents are given by \emph{approval ballots}, specifying which alternatives are ``approved'' by the agents.
-For an overview of research on approval-based committee elections, we refer to the recent survey by \citet{LaSk20a}.
+While most of the social choice literature is focused on single-winner scenarios, recent years have witnessed an increasing interest in \emph{committee voting rules} \citep[\eg][]{elk-fal-sko-sli:c:multiwinner-rules,FSST17a,owaWinner,LaSk21b}.
+In this setting, a fixed-size subset of alternatives has to be selected based on the preferences of a group of voters.
+In this paper, we assume that the preferences of individual voters are given by \emph{approval ballots}, specifying which alternatives are ``approved'' by the voters.
+For an overview of research on approval-based committee elections, we refer to the recent survey by \citet{LaSk21b}.

 A crucial issue in group decision making is \emph{(proportional) representation}.
 Informally speaking, an outcome of a decision-making process is representative if it reflects the preferences of the members of the group.
 In the context of approval-based committee elections, reasoning about representation is non-trivial.
-Since approval sets may overlap arbitrarily, there are many different ways in which the set of agents can be split into more or less ``cohesive'' subgroups.
+Since approval sets may overlap arbitrarily, there are many different ways in which the set of voters can be split into more or less ``cohesive'' subgroups.
 Whether a given subgroup has a justified claim to be represented in the committee depends on the size of the subgroup as well as on its level of cohesiveness.

-\citet{ABC+15a} and \citet{SFF+17a} have identified axiomatic properties capturing the intuitive notion that subgroups that are ``large enough'' and ``cohesive enough'' deserve to be represented in the committee: \emph{justified representation (JR)}, \emph{proportional justified representation (PJR)}, and \emph{extended justified representation (EJR)}.
+\citet{justifiedRepresentation} and \citet{SFF+17a} have identified axiomatic properties capturing the intuitive notion that subgroups that are ``large enough'' and ``cohesive enough'' deserve to be represented in the committee: \emph{justified representation (JR)}, \emph{proportional justified representation (PJR)}, and \emph{extended justified representation (EJR)}.
 While a number of standard committee voting rules have been shown to satisfy the basic requirement of JR, it turns out that the more demanding properties PJR and EJR are much harder to satisfy.